Derace Moser

 Robert Derace Moser (February 5, 1920 – November 19, 1943) was an American football player.
 He played college football for Texas A&M from 1939 to 1941 and was selected as a first-team All-American in 1941.
 He served in the military during World War II and was killed in the collision of two B-17 Flying Fortresses in November 1943.

-Early years
+Early life

 Moser was born in 1920 in Erath County, Texas.

 Texas A&M

 He played college football for the Texas A&M Aggies football team from 1939 to 1941, including the 1939 national championship team.
 He was selected by the Newspaper Enterprise Association as a first-team halfback on the 1941 College Football All-America Team.

 As a senior, Moser led the 1941 Texas A&M Aggies football team to the Southwest Conference championship.
 He ranked among the nation's leading passers, completing 67 of 166 passes for 912 yards.
 He also ranked among the nation's leaders with 1,250 yards of total offense (912 passing and 338 rushing yards).
 He was also selected as the most valuable back in the Southwest Conference for the 1941 season.